 What is the purpose of a propagation wall?

-Well, aside from it looking pretty cool, it is an amazing way to expand your greenery.
+Aside from looking pretty cool, it is a great way to expand your greenery.
 I love to propagate plants and share the cuttings with plant-loving friends.
 I save small bottles for this purpose.
-When having a few friends over, you can even use them on the table instead of flowers for a casual lunch.
+When having a few friends over, you can use them on the table instead of flowers for a casual lunch.
 At the end of the party, let everyone take one home.
-I love when friends send me photos many months, even years later showing how the small cutting is now a full-size plant!
+I love when another plant lover sends me photos many months, even years later, showing how the small cutting is now a full-size plant!
 And now they can repeat the cycle and give cuttings to their friends.

 There are three types of Propagation